Goldinteractive/Sackmesser/README.md

 $ bower install && npm install
 ```

-## Configure your machine to start working with Sackmesser ( only the first tume )
+## Configure your machine to start working with Sackmesser ( only the first time )

 In Sackmesser we use several tools that must be installed on your machine before you will be able to work on a project.
 Once you are sure to have the latest [nodejs](http://nodejs.org/) and ruby on your device, you can run the command `make setup` or the following command: